-Are PR agency founders on a mission to outdo each other when it comes to naming their firms?
-In striving to be memorable and achieve standout, I think we’ve now crossed the line between clever, creative branding and plain silliness.
+Naming a PR agency can be tricky but I can’t help wondering if we’ve now crossed the line between clever, creative branding and plain silliness in the quest to be memorable and achieve standout.
 Here’s the evidence and all of them, except one, are genuine business names.
 A few are good, many bad and others just downright bizarre.
 What do you think?
 Can you spot the made up one?

 First up are the agencies named after animals.
 Here we have Buffalo, Porcupine, Moose and Cow.
 Note that ruminants dominate, perhaps in recognition of the bullshit you get from these firms?
 Then again, I’ve heard a Porcupine is capable of delivering a nasty prick.
 If one animal isn’t enough, then go plural as 3 Monkeys and PR Dogs did.
 How about plural fictitious animals?
 You think I’m joking but there’s an agency called 10 Yetis.
 Throw in some emotion: Happy Giraffe or Laughing Cow perhaps?
 What about sea creatures?
 Octopus and Seal are already taken.